cephaskwamina/alx-low_level_programming/README.md

-C file through the preprocessor and save the result into another file
+compiles a C file but does not link